A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 2. Emergency Assistance: If you or someone else has taken more Lioresal than prescribed or recommended, call emergency services right away or go to the nearest emergency room.

-3. Do Not Induce Vomiting: Do not try to induce vomiting unless instructed to do so by a healthcare professional.
-Vomiting may not be effective or safe in cases of Lioresal overdose.
+3. Do Not Induce Vomiting: Vomiting may not be effective or safe in cases of Lioresal overdose.

 Missed Doses